Monday, May 25, 2026

 pond buttercups seem to have taken over.
 I used to dig out buttercups, but It’s

 a lot of hassle, so I think I’ll just leave them to get on with it.
-I’ll call down
+I’ll simply call the area down

 by the pond ‘The wild area’.
 My hanging baskets are starting to look good, but